ouster-lidar/ouster-ros/README.md

 `panel_widths` and `panel_hfovs_deg` define the horizontal calibration.
 A zero `panel_height` derives a square-pixel height from `panel_vfovs_deg`, or from the metadata beam angles when both values are zero.
+Metadata fitting accounts for panel pitch and horizontal FOV, including the extreme beams at panel seams;
+the resulting image can be taller than it is wide.
+A beam band that reaches the camera plane cannot be fitted to a finite height: set an explicit height or VFOV in that case.
+Automatic sizes remain subject to the panel pixel budget.
 With a fixed height, a nonzero vertical FOV defines `fy` independently; leave it zero to retain square pixels.
 By default, outer pixels unsupported by the lidar FOV or configured `column_window` are physically removed. `CameraInfo.width` and `height` retain